mithunpaul08/mean-teacher/pytorch/README.md

 To reproduce the ImageNet results of the paper run `python -m experiments.imagenet_valid` using 10 GPUs.

+Note to anyone testing from clulab (including myself, mithun).
+Run on server:clara.
+- tmux
+- git pull
+- source activate meanteacher
+- one of the linux commands above

 # FAQ :
 *These are questions I had when i was trying to load the mean teacher project.
 Noting it down for myself and for the sake of others who might end up using this code.*